-Lord Kelvin could not possibly have imaged how far science and scientific measurement would come in 140 years.
 Unlike the stereotype of science laboratories in movies, invariably cluttered with flasks containing colorful bubbling liquids, by the 1980's modern science laboratories in all branches of science were cluttered with sensitive electronic measurement instruments that either contained, or were connected to, computers.
+Lord Kelvin would have been amazed by such things.

 When microprocessors and personal computers made their first appearance in the 1970s, I became interested by their potential applications in the laboratory to acquire, process and extract measurements from numerical scientific data (i.e. "signals"), using what would otherwise have been laborious mathematical techniques requiring the use of cumbersome remote "mainframe" computers.
 These techniques can transform signals into more useful forms, detect and measure peaks, reduce noise, improve the resolution of overlapping peaks, compensate for instrumental artifacts, test hypotheses, optimize measurement strategies, diagnose measurement difficulties, and visualize complex signals and decompose them into their component parts.
-This can often make difficult measurements easier by extracting more information from the available data, especially when used on small computers right in the laboratory where they can provide immediate feedback.
+These techniques can often make difficult measurements easier by extracting more information from the available data, and they are especially useful when they are used on small computers right in the laboratory where they can provide immediate feedback.